 Rot starts at the joints due to damp penetration.
-This first stage rot cannot be eliminated by bleaching and re-varnishing, this merely seals in the damp making the process accelerate However.
-If the old varnish is cleaned off and the rot area is treated this will give the wood a few more years of useful life.
+This first stage rot cannot be eliminated by bleaching and re-varnishing, this merely seals in the damp making the process accelerate.
+However, If the old varnish is cleaned off and the rot area is treated this will give the wood a few more years of useful life.
 There are two options one is to finish with clear Cuprinol and top coat of Danish or Teak oil, which leaves a beautiful light finish but does need regular care.
 Or with a Sikkens system which provides long lasting durability and good looks.

 Timber replacement is very labour intensive, therefore it makes better economic sense to replace a whole side at a time rather than fit an individual section.

-For over 18 years a small top quality bespoke kitchen joinery company has manufactured our wood.
+For over 20 years a small top quality bespoke kitchen joinery company has manufactured our wood.
 We use seasoned Ash incorporating all the original design details.
 The joints are hand-finished to ensure accurate fit.
-The cost is from £1075 +VAT for one side to about £2350 +VAT for all the wood, supplied and fitted.
-However depending on the quality of the wheel arches and panels, and whether you'd like the panels repainted extra cost may be incurred
+The cost is from £1120 +VAT for one side to about £2450 +VAT for all the wood, supplied and fitted.
+However depending on the quality of the wheel arches and panels, and whether you'd like the panels repainted extra cost may be incurred.

 Proof that the wood frame of a Morris Minor Traveller is an essential part of the cars structure.